The Sony a7riii & What's In My Bag

 And I have a DxO sensor score of 100!

-When the first Alpha came out in 2006, I was working for Sony in Texas.
-Since then I've purchased at least 15 cameras from compact to full frame.
-I started with their first-ever Sony Alpha a100 with a whopping 10 megapixels.
+When the first Alpha came out in 2006, I was working for a Sony Style in Austin.
+Since then I've purchased 14+ Sony cameras from compact to full frame, starting with their first-ever Sony Alpha a100 with a whopping 10 megapixels.

 The a77 made a brief appearance in my collection before upgrading to the a99 and using that for a couple years.
-When the a99ii was announced to the world, I snapped them up.
-All of 2017 was shot with these cameras and I was pretty damn happy with them but I was jealous of the e-mount lenses.
+When the a99ii was announced, I snapped them up.
+All of my 2017 weddings and events were shot with these cameras and I was really damn happy (but still jealous of the e-mount lenses).

 "HIGH END CAMERA OF THE YEAR."